checkeverything.ch

 • More stable domestic demand from extra income

-Early evaluations of the Geneva reform (introduced 2021) point to modest employment effects – neither the disaster critics feared nor the transformation supporters promised has fully materialized.
+Early evaluations of the Geneva reform, introduced in 2021, point to modest employment effects: neither the disaster critics feared nor the transformation supporters promised has fully materialised.

 International Comparison

-Switzerland without a national minimum wage is an outlier in Europe.
-The figures below are converted to Swiss francs (as of May 2026, indicative exchange rates):
+A country without any national minimum wage is unusual in Europe.
+The figures below are converted to Swiss francs (as of June 2026, indicative exchange rates):

 How to Report a Wage Shortfall

-If you earn less than the cantonal minimum wage:
+If you earn less than the local minimum wage:

 1. Document: keep all payslips and your employment contract

-2. Discuss: notify your employer in writing of the shortfall (errors are often unintentional)
+2. Discuss: notify your employer in writing of the shortfall, since errors are often unintentional

-3. Report: if unresolved, contact the cantonal labor inspectorate
+3. Report: if it is not resolved, contact the cantonal labour inspectorate

-4. Claim: the difference can be claimed retroactively for up to five years
+4. Claim: the difference can generally be claimed retroactively for up to five years

 FAQ: Minimum Wage Switzerland 2026